nativelibs4java/Scalaxy/Fx/README.md

           width = 200
         )

-- Simpler syntax for event handlers:
+- Simpler syntax for event handlers, with or without the event parameter:

         button1.set(
           text = "Click me!",